sdslabs/Rootex/docs/guides/graphics_tutorial.rst

 To change the properties of one object without changing the original material, we can use overriding materials.
 To override a material:

-* Create a new material by going to file -> Create Resource.
+1) Create a new material by going to file -> Create Resource.
-* Name the material.
+2) Name the material and click create.
-* Go to the `inspector-> model component->Materials`.
-* click on the folder icon on the corresponding overriding material.

 .. image:: images/graphics_tutorial/create_basic_material.png
 	:alt: Create Basic Material
 	:align: center

+3) Go to the `inspector-> model component->Materials`.
+4) click on the folder icon on the corresponding overriding material.

 .. image:: images/graphics_tutorial/select_the_newly_created_basic_material.png
 	:alt: Select Basic Material
 	:align: center

-Now you can change its basic textures by clicking on the pencil icon.
+Now you can change its basic textures by
+1)clicking on the pencil icon
+2)In the file viewer now click on the diffuse texture and select the appropriate diffuse texture.

 .. image:: images/graphics_tutorial/change_basic_material_texture.png
 	:alt: Change Basic Material Texture